wp-plugins/waiting/readme.txt

 Demos available in the settings page, you click on any of them and boom, a new countdown.

-Then enter a date or a certain duration to countdown to.(e.g YYYY/MM/DD or 60 seconds from page load).
+Then enter a date or a certain duration to countdown to.(i.e YYYY/MM/DD or 60 seconds from page load).

 **Features:**